BellaMrx/CSS_Guide_Part_2/README.md

 ### Set flexibility of the flexbox
 To set the flexibility of the corresponding elements within the flexbox, the CSS property `flex` is used.
 The property requires a numerical value.
 The numerical values behave relatively, meaning that an element with the specification `flex: 4;` is four times as flexible as an element with the property `flex: 1;`.

 `flex-grow` controls how flexibly the element grows relative to the rest of the elements.
 How far the element shrinks relative to the other elements is specified with `flex-shrink`.
 The base width for the element is specified with `flex-basis`.
 In addition to percentages, px or em can also be specified.
 The default value for `flex-basis` is `auto`.
-The default value of `flex` in general is `flex: 0 1 auto`.
+The default value of `flex` in general is `flex: 0 1 auto;`.

 The CSS property `flex` is a shorthand notation for existing CSS properties of flexboxes `flex-grow`, `flex-shrink` and `flex-base`.
 The `flex: 2;` is the shorthand notation for `flex-grow: 2;`.